RS passes Deposit Insurance & Credit Guarantee Corporation (Amendment) Bill | Business

 Besides, it will also provide that the DICGC may defer or vary the receipt of repayments due to it from the insured bank and to empower the Corporation to charge penal interest in case of delay in repayment by the banks to the Corporation.

-Earlier this week, the Union Cabinet cleared amendments to the DICGC Act.
+The Union Cabinet had last week cleared amendments to the DICGC Act.

 Last year, the government had increased insurance cover on deposits by five times to Rs 5 lakh.